To schedule an inspection, the follow information is needed:

 - Permit Number

 The lack of this information may constitute a delay in inspection or no inspection at all.

-Inspection requests are taken until 9 am for same day inspections, unless circumstance warrant a delay.
-Call 804-769-4969 to request an inspection. *Effective July 12, 2021, the deadline for requesting same day inspections will change from 9 am to 8 am.
+Inspection requests are taken until 8 am for same day inspections, unless circumstance warrant a delay.
+Call 804-769-4969 to request an inspection.

 View this Inspection Checklist in PDF format.

 Inspections at various stages of work are required by the Building Department, under the provisions of the Virginia Uniform Statewide Building Code (USBC).
 (See the Inspections Checklist (PDF).)
 The required inspections for buildings are listed here.
 This list of inspections is the minimum inspections required for a new dwelling.
 Commercial projects or special conditions on residential projects may require inspections not on the following list.